telephone

 • reality is what happens when I do something with code

-The exercises in this chapter show how I can pass input data from a test to a function in a module.
+The exercises in this chapter show how I can pass objects to a function and use it to make a string (anything in quotes).

 preview